-19. Effective date
+20. Effective date

-- (1) An order made by the Disciplinary Committee shall take effect from the date of the expiry of the appeal period referred to in the Appeal Regulations unless: - (a) the relevant person duly gives notice of appeal prior to the expiry of such period in which case it shall become effective (if at all) as described in the Appeal Regulations; or - (b) the order is made under regulation 12(1)(a), 12(3)(a), 12(4)(a) or 12(8)(b) and the Disciplinary Committee directs that in the interests of the public the order should have immediate effect, in which case it shall have immediate effect subject to the order being varied or rescinded on appeal as described in the Appeal Regulations.
+(1) An order made by the Disciplinary Committee under regulation 13 shall take effect from the date of the expiry of the appeal period referred to in the Appeal Regulations unless:

+- (a) the relevant person duly gives notice of appeal prior to the expiry of such period in which case it shall become effective (if at all) as described in the Appeal Regulations; or - (b) the order is made under regulation 13(1)(a), 13(3)(a), 13(4)(a) or 13(8)(b) and the Disciplinary Committee directs that in the interests of the public the order should have immediate effect, in which case it shall have immediate effect subject to the order being varied or rescinded on appeal as described in the Appeal Regulations.